BenjaminVerney/gestal-cloud-docs/docs/api/access-keys.md

 :::

 :::danger Treat access keys with care
-Like a password, an access key does not expire.
+Like a password, an access key will never expire.
 Please obfuscate or hide it from unwanted eyes.
 :::

 ## The access key object